kasper/phoenix/API.md

 - `focused()` returns the focused window for the currently active app, can be `undefined` if no window is focused currently
 - `all(Map<String, AnyObject> optionals)` returns all windows in screens if no optionals are given
 - `recent()` returns all visible windows in the order as they appear on the screen (from front to back), essentially returning them in the most-recently-used order
-- `otherWindowsOnSameScreen()` returns all other windows on the same screen as the window
-- `otherWindowsOnAllScreens()` returns all other windows on all screens
+- `others(Map<String, AnyObject> optionals)` returns all other windows on all screens if no optionals are given
 - `title()` returns the title for the window
 - `isMain()` returns `true` if the window is the main window for its app
 - `isNormal()` returns `true` if the window is a normal window